iremkapucuoglu/p4b-website/content/en/tutorials/scenario-ways.md

 #### Possible use cases (planning questions)

 * How does the construction of a new bicycle bridge across the river change accessibility?
-* How does accessibility with a wheelchair change with the construction of a barrier-free road?
 * Which option of a new cycle path will serve the highest number of residents?

 #### Step-by-step tutorial for the exemplary planning task